SantoriniDave.com

 Map of Kastraki and Glyfada Beaches on Naxos, Greece.

 Kastraki Beach is a two-km strip of soft sand with a small mudflat at its north end that attracts birds.
 Blending almost seamlessly as you move south, Glyfada Beach offers another one km of white sand and dunes fronting a salt lake.
 There is little development on the shore – no beach clubs or beachfront hotels – though the village of Kastraki (about midway down the beach) offers some casual tavernas, guest houses, and a market.
 The north end is partially protected from the winds by the headland of Mikri Vigla with the wind picking up strength as you move south into Glyfada.
 Swimming is excellent, especially in the north (though there are some rocky patches), while the south end is popular for windsurfing and kitesurfing.
-This tranquil local is a wonderful spot to take in a sunset.
+This tranquil local area is a wonderful spot to take in a sunset.

 The Best Hotel at Kastraki & Glyfada Beaches